wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/01-accessibility-best-practices.md

 * Wrap the form in a `form` element.
 * Use the `search` element for any search fields.
 * On `input` fields, always set the appropriate type and matching attributes.
-For example, defining an input type of "tel", will display a numeric keypad on mobile devices.
+For example, defining an input type of `tel`, will display a numeric keypad on mobile devices.
   * `<input type="tel" name="phone" id="phone" required>`
 * When desinging login forms, you can use the `autocomplete` attribute to help password managers fill out the form.
   * `<input type="password" autocomplete="current-password">`